Strategies in POMDPs with Stage Duration: Proof of Theorem 1

 The rest of the proof is dedicated to justifying \eqref{rooss10}.
-The proof is by induction on $k$.
-The base case $k=1$ holds because the initial probability distribution is the same in both $G_1$ and $G_h$.
+The proof proceeds by induction on $k$.
+We first consider the base case $k=1$.
+Since the initial probability distribution is the same in both $G_1$ and $G_h$, we have